 Discussion: NextNav wrongly asserts “The Lower 900 MHz Band Is Underutilized Due to Outdated Service and Technical Rules”

-The 900 MHz band is widely used by systems such as Wi-Fi HaLow and Wi-SUN.
+The 900 MHz band is widely used by systems such as Wi-Fi HaLow and Wi-SUN FAN, both using IEEE802 standards for their underlying technology.
+IEEE standards-based devices have been operating in this band for more than a decade, with estimated deployment exceeding 100 million devices across North America.
+These include Smart Meters and Urban infrastructure, such as streetlighting and traffic management.
 In addition to HaLow, Wi-SUN, and LoRa deployments there are millions of proprietary 900MHz SCADA systems deployed to monitor municipal utilities, such as wastewater lift stations, potable water towers, street lights, meters (AMR), oil and gas, agriculture, and much more.
 Approval of the changes petitioned by NextNav would require cities to spend millions of dollars to migrate their existing systems to different technologies.
 This is a heavy burden to rural communities that do not have the resources to invest in replacing existing systems, if a viable alternative exists.

 (~References pending)